 - Quality (45%) — replaces PQRS.
 This performance category covers the quality of care an eligible provider delivers.
 A clinician can choose and report a total of six measures of performance to CMS that best fits their practice.

-- Promoting Interoperability (PI) (25%) — replaces the Promoting Interoperability Program.
+- Promoting Interoperability (PI) (25%) — replaces the Meaningful Use program (currently the Promoting Interoperability Program).
 This category aims at promoting patient engagement and the electronic exchange of information using certified EHR technology (CEHRT).
-Generally speaking, it includes sharing test results, visit summaries, and treatment plans with patients and other providers to enable efficient care coordination.
+Generally speaking, it includes sharing test results, visits summaries, and treatment plans with patients and other providers to enable efficient care coordination.

 - Improvement activities (15%) — a new performance category.
 It includes a set of activities aimed at improving clinical practice or care delivery that should result in improved patient outcomes.
 ECs can choose and perform activities that better fit their practice.